edHelper.com

 By Vickie Chao

-1 Out in the savannah of southern Africa live a group of highly sociable animals called meerkats.
+1 Out on the savannah of southern Africa lives a group of highly sociable animals called meerkats.
 Meerkats are extremely active during the day.
-Whenever they venture out of their underground hideaways, they like to stick close to each other as they are firm believers of "safety in numbers."
+Whenever they venture out of their underground hideaways, they like to stick close to each other, as they are firm believers of "safety in numbers."
 Even when they rush out to look for things to eat, they never fail to be on guard.
 To be sure that they themselves do not end up being some other animal's lunch, they always have at least one member standing upright on its hind legs and tail (the "third leg") to look out for danger.
 If it spots an enemy, it issues a screeching call to alert the group.
 Once the alarm is sounded, everyone dashes back home for cover.
 They do not come out again until the threat is gone.

 3 In general, meerkats are not picky eaters.
 They like to devour insects, spiders, scorpions, bulbs, and roots.
 Every morning when the sun comes up, they climb out of their burrows, sit on their hind legs, and sunbathe for a while.
-They like that especially after a cool desert night.
+They like to do that especially after a cool desert night.
 Once they feel warm enough, they spring into action.
 Now "fully charged," it is high time for them to look for breakfast!

 Paragraphs 4 to 5: